sdroadie/sdroadie.github.io/_posts/web/2014-02-15-photography-site.md

 ---
-layout: default
+layout: post
-title: Simple Photography Site
-description: the first thing I ever made for someone else.
+title: My First Contract
 category: web
 ---

-# My First Venture into Web Development

 So, a few months ago, I built a website for a family friend.
 Word got around that I knew a thing or two about building websites, so I obliged.
 I wasn't